SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 said cartridge and it will find the updated saves (with a `.sav` file extension, other extensions are not recognized).

-It is a good idea to backup your saves before using this firmware.
+NEVER insert or remove cartridges while your SNT is powered on.
+Doing so risks damaging the console and/or losing saves.
+It is good practice to backup saves before updating firmware.

-When the game is exited back to the menu, it will prompt you to save.
-Return to the file menu before turning the system off to save your progress.
+When a game is exited to the menu, it will prompt you to save.
+Return to the file menu and save your progress before powering down.

 ## Changelog